xmtp/xmtp-js/README.md

 **_Pre-stable_ XMTP client SDK for JavaScript applications**

-`xmtp-js` provides a TypeScript implementation of the XMTP client protocol for use with JavaScript applications, including React.
-It does not yet support React Native.
+`xmtp-js` provides a TypeScript implementation of the XMTP client protocol for use with JavaScript and React applications.

 Build with `xmtp-js` to provide messaging between blockchain wallet addresses, delivering on use cases such as wallet-to-wallet messaging and dapp-to-wallet notifications.